Road State Inference via Channel State Information: Related Work

-Recent advances in wireless technology enable a new sensing paradigm that is often used to recognize human behaviors using WiFi technologies in indoor settings \cite{ma2019wifi} \cite{wang2018wi}.
-With this motivation, the researchers study the feasibility of using WiFi devices for traffic monitoring applications using channel state information (CSI) \cite{won2017witraffic}\cite{won2019deepwitraffic}, received signal strength indicator (RSSI) \cite{haferkamp2017radio} \cite{gupta2018low}, link quality indicator (LQI) \cite{roy2011wireless}, and packet loss rate \cite{roy2011wireless}.
+Recent advances in wireless technology also enable a new sensing paradigm that is often used to recognize human behaviors using WiFi technologies in indoor settings \cite{ma2019wifi}.
+Similarly, WiFi-based traffic monitoring systems have been proposed with the motivation of reducing deployment costs for large-scale deployment.
+The researchers study the feasibility of using WiFi devices for traffic monitoring applications using channel state information (CSI) \cite{won2017witraffic}\cite{won2019deepwitraffic}, received signal strength indicator (RSSI) \cite{haferkamp2017radio} \cite{gupta2018low}, link quality indicator (LQI) \cite{roy2011wireless}, and packet loss rate \cite{roy2011wireless}.
 The proposed approaches exploit the RF propagation between a receiver and a transmitter that is affected by passing vehicles.
-Consequently, different patterns of the wireless channel metrics are observed at the receiver depending on traffic conditions and the types of the vehicles.
-These patterns are used to classify and count the passing vehicles.
+Consequently, different patterns of the wireless channel metrics are observed at the receiver depending on traffic conditions and the types of vehicles.
+These patterns are used to classify and count passing vehicles.
 The system proposed in \cite{won2017witraffic} utilizes a laptop and a router deployed on the roadside.
-The CSI powers of the passing vehicles are captured in local roads and highways to count and classify vehicles using machine learning techniques.
+The CSI powers of the passing vehicles are captured on local roads and highways to count and classify vehicles using machine learning techniques.
 They show that road lanes have different CSI patterns and this allows them to identify in which lane a vehicle is detected.
 A similar setup and deep learning techniques are used in their next study\cite{won2019deepwitraffic} to count and classify vehicles.

-In \cite{haferkamp2017radio}, the authors employ a system that exploits the attenuation of radio signals for detection and classification of vehicles using machine learning techniques.
-The authors conduct experiments with two types of vehicle (passanger car and truck) and show that that the vehicles have specific RSSI fingerprints depending on their sizes.
-Their experimental setup includes three transmitter-receiver pair placed on the side of a road.
-They achieve to detect vehicles and recognize their types.
-Similarly, the authors in \cite{gupta2018low} proposed a system that again exploits RSSI information to detect and classify the vehicles.
-They deploy a low-cost receiver and a router at the opposite sides of a road and conduct experiments in low and heavy traffic settings.
+In \cite{haferkamp2017radio}, the authors employ a system that exploits the attenuation of radio signals for the detection and classification of vehicles using machine learning techniques.
+Similarly, the authors in \cite{gupta2018low} proposed a system that exploits RSSI information to detect and classify vehicles.
+The authors in \cite{roy2011wireless} set up a transmitter-receiver pair and classify traffic conditions as free-flow or congested using a decision tree-based classifier.
+In the proposed method, receivers collect packets from the transmitter placed on the opposite side of a road and different metrics (RSSI, LQI, packet loss) are used to classify the traffic conditions.
+They achieve a classification accuracy of 97\% in their experiments.